 LOCAL TRANSIT UPDATES

-In response to COVID-19 developments, local transit providers are reducing and adjusting their transit schedules.
+In response to COVID-19 developments, local transit providers have adjusted their transit schedules and procedures for riders.
 In the interest of public service, TBARTA is posting the latest changes below, please click the link of your transit provider for more information.

-Route 275LX: Regular schedule, operating ONLY between Wiregrass Park-n-Ride and University Area Transit Center
+- Route 275LX will continue to operate between the Wiregrass Park-and-Ride and the University Area Transit Center only